 We have hand-picked our hotels considering their location, value and boutique-style.
 If you have a special request of a certain hotel that is not listed on the website, please let us know and we will try to make it happen.

 What is a Ryokan?

-Known for their simplicity, a Ryokan room is minimally decorated and features a spacious entrance, tatami floors, sliding doors, a tea making area, and a low table and chair.
-Usually, at night, the low table and chairs that can be found in the room will be substituted by the hotel staff by futons and duvets laid on the tatami mats for sleeping.
-If the idea of a tatami mat doesn’t appeal, some modern ryokan now have western-style beds too.
+Usually, at night, the low table and chairs that can be found in the Japanese rooms will be substituted by the hotel staff by futons and duvets laid on the tatami mats for sleeping.

-Upon entering a Ryokan, you will be asked to take off your regular shoes and slip on a pair of ryokan sandals.
-Yukatas – a traditional Japanese dressing gown – are also provided for guests to wear within the ryokan installations to help them feel comfortable and “at home”.
+Yukatas -housecoat- are provided for guests to wear within the ryokan installations to help them feel comfortable and “at home”.

-Dinner and breakfast are normally served in your room at a set time.
-Ryokan are renowned for offering a truly authentic culinary experience of traditional Japanese homemade food, cooked with seasonal and locally grown fresh ingredients.
+Dinner and breakfast are usually served in the room except in some places where the kind of food served is specially aromatic.
+Normally dinner is served early at the time set for dinner -with no exceptions- and meals are well known to be home made and delicious; a truly authentic culinary experience of traditional Japanese home made food cooked with seasonal and locally grown fresh ingredients.

 The onsen experience is certainly one of the highlights while in Japan.
 The traditional Japanese bath has their own rituals that Japanese strictly follow and everyone (including western people) is expected to do so.

 The baths are gender segregated, what means that you will be soaking with same sex people only.

 The majority of the onsen do not allow people with tattoos to use the public onsen and same rules are applied to western people.
 In Japan there is still a big stigma towards tattoos and the reason behind it lies in the strong connection that still nowadays Japanese people make between gangsters and tattoos.